5 USB Innovations in 2022 That Could Redefine Tech Security

 Q: How can I enhance USB security in my organization?

-Q: What are the common USB vulnerabilities organizations face?
+Q: What are common mistakes organizations make with USB security?